-- IPL skin rejuvenation uses powerful light to improve the appearance of the skin.
+- IPL skin rejuvenation is a noninvasive skin care procedure that uses high-powered pulses of light to improve the appearance of skin.

-- Treatment costs as little as $300 per session and recovery takes just two days.
+- Treatment costs can be as low as $300 per session and recovery takes just two days.

 What Is IPL Skin Rejuvenation?

-Whereas IPL produces light in a broad range of wavelengths, laser resurfacing uses just one wavelength at a time.
+IPL skin rejuvenation and laser skin resurfacing are similar procedures in that they both improve skin through light treatments.
+Where they differ is in the type of light they use: IPL produces light in a broad range of wavelengths; laser resurfacing uses just one wavelength at a time.

-This makes IPL less effective at treating serious skin irregularities such as scars.
+This means IPL is less concentrated, making it less effective at treating serious skin irregularities such as scars.
 However, it also means that the recovery time for IPL is significantly shorter than for laser therapy.

 IPL Skin Rejuvenation Benefits

-- skin discolorations (e.g. freckles, birthmarks, age spots)
+- Reduce skin discolorations such as freckles, birthmarks, age spots and sun spots

 Does It Work?